openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-component-id.md

 >  **NOTE**
 >
->  - The APIs of this module are supported since API version 8.
+>  The APIs of this module are supported since API version 8.
 Updates will be marked with a superscript to indicate their earliest API version.
->  - The APIs provided by this module are system APIs.

 ## Required Permissions